 The complaint forms often must be accompanied by additional documentation such as pay stubs and personal records of hours worked.
 The complaint may initiate an investigation and conclude with a determination by the Division based on the information presented and gathered.

 In addition to filing a complaint, an employee may also file suit against an employer in a court of law.
 The purpose of a suit of this nature is to recover back pay or lost wages due to the employer’s violation of wage and overtime laws.
 When violations are found, employees are eligible to receive compensation for up to 2 years of back pay or 3 years if the violation was willful.
+It is important to remember that situations vary depending on specific circumstances.

 Don’t Let Wage and Overtime Issues Go Unaddressed